Digital Accommodations and Services for People with Disabilities

 We ask that professors be kind and understanding during this transition, as many students may be facing new barriers to learning they had not experienced on campus.
 We ask that students be proactive in coming forward when they are facing barriers to learning, so that these barriers can be dealt with in a timely fashion.

 Students who receive accommodations for testing may need to continue to receive these accommodations for online testing.
 Additional time can be assigned through Moodle Quizzes (this FAQ has more information on how to override limits for specific students).
 Some students may require additional testing accommodations, such as access to a print version of the test.
-In such cases, you should work directly with your professor and if needed with Lynn Waldman (firstname.lastname@example.org) in the office of Academic Support and Disability Services.
+In such cases, you should work directly with your professor and if needed with Evelyn Lester (firstname.lastname@example.org) in the Office of Disability Services.

 ITS and the CLTR are working to ensure that students who have been receiving live captioning/communication support during class sessions will continue to receive these services.
 For faculty and students, It is more important than ever that you speak directly into the microphone while recording or speaking online to ensure clear audio for all users.
 It may be necessary to provide additional captioning support for students, or post-lecture transcripts for those with poor audio quality at home or who are receiving note-taking accommodations.
 View this document for more information about captioning and transcripts with Zoom.
 Professors may elect to make post-lecture transcripts available to all students, but this is not required.